Welcome to Western National Roundup

 Event Photographers will be onsite throughout the conference.
 All of their photos will be available to download for no extra charge.
 Large format prints (up to 16x20 inches) are also available for an extra cost.
 Please, no photography during State Photos or during Awards/Team Photos.

-Thursday evening Pin Swap will provide time for exchanging pins, stickers, anything representative of your state with other delegates.
+Friday evening before the banquet Pin Swap will provide time for exchanging pins, stickers, anything representative of your state with other delegates.
 There are around 800 youth in attendance, but, know each person speaks to around 200 people.
 Many states send between 100 and 200 items to exchange.

 States wishing to visit Denver and the surrounding area on their own should arrange this prior to Thursday, or after the closing activities, Sunday.
 You may also check the Denver Visitors Guide for more information.